 Required Previous Knowledge

-Compulsory courses in Bachelor in Biology/Sustainable Aquaculture.
+Compulsory courses in bachelor's in biology, or equivalent courses.

 Recommended Previous Knowledge

 BIO213 Marine Ecology, Environment and Resources (10 ECTS)

 There is 10 ECTS overlap with MAR212 Marine Community Ecology - Organisms and Habitats (discontinued course).